starkware-bitcoin/simply/README.md

 **Flags:**
 - All flags from `build` command

 **Output:** Prints a Bitcoin P2TR address that can receive funds for the compiled program.
+The generated address is a script-only taproot address that uses an unspendable NUMA key, ensuring the funds can only be spent through the Simplicity program logic.

 ### Withdraw